matvign/batchrenamer/README.md

 ### Positional arguments:
 path: specifies the file pattern to search for.

-Paths ending with '/' are automatically expanded.
+Paths that are directories are automatically expanded.
 If there are special characters in your file, surround the path in quotes.
 See examples for more information.

 Because some arguments take at *least n* arguments, place the `path` argument before optional arguments.

 ### Optional arguments:
 ```